GEPHRAS

 [DE] Die Kollokation (Bedeutung: ‘Abscheu, Ekel hervorrufen’, wörtl.: “kommen lassen”) wird hier entsprechend einer wörtlichen Interpretation illustriert, so als ob die “angoscia” eine Person wäre, die zu jemandem nach Hause kommt.
 Ein schmutziger, ebenfalls personifizierter Teller ruft Abscheu hervor, indem er die “angoscia” anruft und dadurch wörtlich “kommen lässt”.
 Die Abscheu wird dabei als unappetitlicher Klumpen aus Staub und Dreck dargestellt.

-© Autelli, Erica / Lusito, Stefano / Konecny, Christine / Toso, Fiorenzo (2018-2021, A-C) and (2021-2025, D-Z):
+© Autelli, Erica / Lusito, Stefano / Konecny, Christine / Toso, Fiorenzo (2018-2021, A-C): With linguistic support by Alessandro Guasoni and drawings by Matteo Merli.

 This work is licensed under CC BY-NC-ND 4.0